Skip to content

 )

 NewWithOptions opens the SQLite database, runs migrations, and wires the planner, dispatcher, and executor registry.
-It does not start background loops.
+It does not start any background loops.

 go func() {